predixdesignsystem/generator-px-comp/README.md

 - **.gitignore** - A file which tells git which files to **not** commit.
 - **.jshintrc** — [JSHint](http://www.jshint.com/) configuration file for managing JavaScript code quality.
 - **<COMPONENT>.html — This is the file you'll be building your component in.
 - **sass/** — All styles should go here.
-This folder contains [Sass](http://sass-lang.com/) stylesheets for 'sketch' and 'predix' styles.
+This folder contains [Sass](http://sass-lang.com/) stylesheets for 'sketch', 'predix' and 'demo' styles.
 The 'predix' styles import 'sketch' and build upon them.
+The 'demo' styles are used i n your demo page.
-- **css/** - A folder with pre-compiled CSS files.
+- **css/** - A folder with pre-compiled, minified CSS files.
 These files should NOT be edited - see Sass files above.
-- **demo.html** - A demo page for your component.
-- **index.html** - A page which imports your component and calls the documentation builder.
+- **index.html** - A demo page which imports your component and calls the documentation builder, as well as demos off your component.
 - **test/** — All functional tests for the px-component go here.
 - **.github/PULL_REQUEST_TEMPLATE.md** - A pull request template used by Github.
 - **.github/ISSUES_TEMPLATE.md** - An issue template used by Github.